 Hit the beaches.
 Some of our favourites for family holidays in Devon are Bigbury on Sea with its great surf school, Mattiscombe (worth the walk to get there) and Bantham.
 All are big, sandy and perfect for all ages.
 But there are plenty of other wonderful beaches all along the south and north coasts; most are very tidal and you’re advised to get a local tide timetable from a newsagent.

 Roam around Dartmoor, one of England’s great untouched portions of wilderness, for hiking, canoeing on the River Dart, horse-riding, rock-climbing or just plain yomping.
-This is the kind of place where all thoughts of computer screens and TVs are banished and kids can work up an appetite through good old-fashioned exercise!
-The River Dart Adventure Park is a good place to start.
-You’re bound to spot ponies out in the open but there are even cuter ones to be seen at the Original Miniature Pony Centre.
+This is the kind of place where all thoughts of computer screens and TVs are banished and kids can work up an appetite through good old-fashioned exercise.
+The River Dart Country Park is a good place to start.
+You’re bound to spot ponies out in the open but there are even cuter ones at the Original Miniature Pony Centre.
 Dartmoor Prison can be used as a veiled threat for unruly kids, but while still functioning as a prison it also has a museum of interest to all ages.

 Take kids impressed by the fact that real soldiers play on Dartmoor to Castle Drogo and Okehampton Castle.
-In Exeter, those with a head for heights will enjoy the Go Ape treetop adventure course.
+In Haldon Forest Park near Exeter, those with a head for heights will enjoy the Go Ape treetop adventure course.

 Head for Plymouth to take a boat trip into the Plymouth Sound and up the River Tamar, past the Devonport Royal Dockyards, where you’ll see frigates and nuclear submarines.
 A trip to the National Marine Aquarium is also a must.